 We need to learn how to say difficult things in a simple way.
 If we do this, we are able to reach a larger audience.
-This is true for business writing, blogging, and creative writing.
+This is true for creative writing, blogging, and business writing.

 Good readability statistics will show if you are writing in plain language.
 You will find a link to a free online readability calculator at the end of this post.